mgechev/angularjs-in-patterns/README.md

 The document begins with brief overview of the AngularJS framework.
 The overview explains the main AngularJS components - directives, filters, controllers, services, scope.
 The second section lists and describes different design and architectural patterns, which are implemented inside the framework.
 The patterns are grouped by the AngularJS component they are used in.
 If some patterns are used inside multiple components it will be explicitly mentioned.

-The last section contains a few architectural patterns, which are commonly used inside most of the single-page applications build with AngularJS.
+The last section contains a few architectural patterns, which are commonly used inside most of the single-page applications built with AngularJS.

 ## AngularJS overview

-AngularJS is JavaScript framework developed by Google.
-It intends to provide solid base for the development of CRUD Single-Page Applications (SPA).
+AngularJS is a JavaScript framework developed by Google.
+It intends to provide a solid base for the development of CRUD Single-Page Applications (SPA).
-SPA is web application, which once loaded, does not require full page reload when the user performs any actions with it.
+SPA is a web application, which once loaded, does not require full page reload when the user performs any actions with it.
 This means that all application resources (data, templates, scripts, styles) should be loaded with the initial request or better - the information and resources should be loaded on demand.
 Since most of the CRUD applications has common characteristics and requirements, AngularJS intends to provide the optimal set of them out-of-the-box.
-Few important features of AngularJS are:
+A few important features of AngularJS are:

 - two-way data binding
 - dependency injection